Imposter Syndrome Therapy in Boston & NYC

 -

-Competitive programs in Boston and NYC can amplify imposter thoughts.
-We’ll reduce negative self-talk, manage advisor dynamics, and create a sustainable plan for exams, presentations, and publishing.
+Competitive programs in Boston and NYC amplify imposter thoughts.
+We'll reduce negative self-talk, manage advisor dynamics, and create a sustainable plan for exams, presentations, and publishing.

-What You Will Learn
+What Professionals Learn

 -